Clatters/Sibilla/Official firmwares/README.md

 Sibilla update walkthrough.

+**Remembr that Sibilla's power consumption is highly dependant on the running firmware.
+More info on that in the releases descriptions**

+You can download the latest firmware release [here](https://github.com/Clatters/Sibilla/releases/tag/v1.0)

 ## Setup and programming

 Follow the steps below to upload a new firmware to your Sibilla (a micro USB type B cable is required): </br>